-Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training, including online safety, at induction.
+The Board of Trustees and proprietors should ensure that all staff undergo safeguarding and child protection training, including online safety, at induction.
 The training should be regularly updated.
 Induction and training should be in line with any advice from the safeguarding partners (HSCP).